No. 3 Michigan beats Ohio State for 2nd straight year, 45-23

 That put the ball on the Ohio State 2, and three plays later the 19-year-old quarterback from suburban Chicago bowled over a tackler for another touchdown and a 31-20 Michigan lead.

-The Buckeyes were settled for a Noah Ruggles field goal to get the score to 31-23.
+The Buckeyes settled for a Noah Ruggles field goal to get the score to 31-23.

 Then Edwards put the game away for Michigan.